aldingsgit/aldingsgit.github.io/index.md

 Every May, the endless epoch of New England winter exhales one last time.

-Amidst the chaos of a final storm, summer emerges naked and unprepared -
+Amidst the chaos of a final storm, summer emerges naked and unprepared.

-As if by some arcane transformation, the tundra winter-scape was instantly inundated
+By some arcane transformation, the pregnant bloom of the approaching equinox

-By the pregnant bloom of the approaching equinox.
+Inundated the tundra winter-scape,

 But we tell ourselves we’ve seen this one before; we already know.

 No such thing as a New England spring!
-How could we forget about it?
+How could that?

 They won’t fool me next year…